 The New Jersey Field Office was established in the 1980s in Absecon, New Jersey.
 We have moved twice -- first to Pleasantville around 1990, and then again in 2015 to our current location in Galloway.
 Some of our key past activities and accomplishments include:

-- Our office was awarded the Coastal America Partnership Award from the removing barriers to fish passage on the Musconetcong River.
+- Our office was awarded the Coastal America Partnership Award from the removing barriers to on the Musconetcong River.

 - We have helped remove many antiquated dams -- including Riegelsville, Finesville, and Columbia -- opening dozens of miles of streams to migrating fish.